Skip to content

 La Linea and Surrounding Areas

-Spanish rental prices near the Gibraltar border are substantially lower:
+Spanish rental prices near the Gibraltar border are substantially lower.
+Based on public listings on Idealista and Fotocasa:

-On paper, renting in Spain saves you 40 to 60% on accommodation costs.
-But the full picture is more nuanced.
+On paper, renting in Spain saves you a substantial amount on accommodation alone.
+But the full picture requires looking at tax as well.

-This is where the maths shifts dramatically in Gibraltar's favour for many professionals.
+This is where the calculation shifts significantly for many professionals.

 Gibraltar Tax Advantages

-• No council tax (Spanish equivalents: IBI property tax + basura waste tax)
+• No council tax equivalent (Spanish residents pay IBI property tax and a basura waste charge)

-• Competitive income tax rates with generous allowances
+• Competitive income tax rates with generous personal allowances

 Living in Spain, Working in Gibraltar

-If you live in Spain but work in Gibraltar, your tax situation gets complicated.
-Under the current tax treaty, you may be liable for Spanish tax on your Gibraltar income if Spain considers you a fiscal resident (183+ days in Spain per year).
+If you live in Spain but work in Gibraltar, your tax situation becomes more complex.
+Under the current arrangements, you may be liable for Spanish tax on your Gibraltar income if Spain classifies you as a fiscal resident, which typically applies after 183 or more days in Spain in a calendar year.

 Always consult a qualified cross-border tax advisor before making your decision.
 The Gibraltar Income Tax Office provides guidance on residency rules.